dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 date: 2022-03-22
 ---

-Next call will be on Wednesday, February 16th, at 12 PM PST
+Next call will be on Wednesday, March 23rd, at 12 PM PST

 ### Join the call